goncalomcoliveira/MyNearby/README.md

 ### **2.2 Create New Place**

-If the user desires to explore a place near their location that is already in the Google Maps database, they can click one of the pre-disposed POI markers to prompt a pop-up displaying pertinent information about that place, such as:
+If the user desires to **explore a place near their location** that is already in the **Google Maps** database, they can **click** one of the **pre-disposed POI markers** to prompt a pop-up displaying pertinent information about that place, such as:

-- Location's name;
+- Location name;

-- Location's type (Restaurant, Bus Station, etc.);
+- Location type (Restaurant, Bus Station, etc.);

 - User ratings and rating amount;

-- Establishment's price assessment;
+- Establishment price assessment;

-- Location's address;
+- Location address;

 - Delivery/Dining options;

-- Location's Status (Open, Closed, Permanently Closed);
+- Location Status (Open, Closed, Permanently Closed);

-- Establishment's schedule for the current weekday.
+- Establishment schedule for the current weekday.

 The pop-up window's layout also depends on the information in the database, thus only displaying the existing information in an ordered and convenient manor.